-Summertime is here, and for allergy sufferers, this means sniffling, sneezing and taking high doses of allergy meds which leave you feeling comatose.
-While you can’t control the weather, nor can you do much about the air quality of your office other than investing in desktop plants, you can control the amount of allergens in your home.
+Summertime is here, and for allergy sufferers, this means sniffling, sneezing, and taking high doses of allergy meds which leave you feeling comatose.
+While you can’t control the weather, nor can you do much about the air quality of your office other than investing in desktop plants, you can control the number of allergens in your home.

 1. Dust (and Cover Your Nose While Doing So)

 The first thing you want to do is clear those knick-knacks off every surface and give counters, end tables, and entertainment centers a thorough dusting.
 But before you do, head to the dollar store and pick up some face masks, like the kind nail techs wear when giving a mani.
 This will help keep all that floating dust from entering your nose while you clean and send you into a wheezing fit.

 Many people vacuum at least weekly, but those with allergies may need to do so more often.
 Additionally, carpets make up only one soft surface of your home.
 Be sure to vacuum furniture, especially pet furniture, thoroughly at least every other day.

 Dusting your baseboards reduces allergens, but if you’ve got mold, you need more than a damp rag.
 But chemical mold cleaners can exacerbate allergies.
 To clean mold naturally, put distilled vinegar in a spray bottle and coat baseboards and bathroom cabinets thoroughly.

 Have your air ducts professionally cleaned every five years, more often if you have pets or an indoor smoker.
 Change air filters out at least once per month.

 Approximately seven percent of the population experiences seasonal allergies, and when you suffer them at home, it’s likely pollen has flown right in the window the first time you opened up to air the house out after winter.
 Wash sheets, pillows, and curtains regularly — or switch to blinds for window treatments.